 There are a variety of ways you can make money from digital art.
 You can earn active income from your art, treating your artistic practice as a full-time job that earns you a salary.

-How you make money from your digital art will typically depend on two things: the type of art you are creating and your chosen method of selling.
+How you make money from your digital art will typically depend on two things: the type of art you're creating and your chosen method of selling.
 This is because certain types of art (such as original pieces or commissions) will be inherently more valuable to the consumer than products that are more widely available.

 Types of digital art that are commonly sold online